braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/loyalty/antavo.md

 ### Synchronizing loyalty program events

 Use events synchronized from Antavo to enter loyalty members in action-based Braze Canvases.
-The integration can synchronize any Antavo event (including purchase events) that appear in Braze as custom events.
+The integration can synchronize any Antavo event (including purchase events) that appears in Braze as custom events.

 Visit the step-by-step guide to learn how to configure the synchronization of the [loyalty program enrollment event](https://antavo.atlassian.net/wiki/spaces/AUM/pages/812056598/Braze#Use-case----Welcome-to-the-loyalty-program!) and the synchronization of the [loyalty program benefit earning event](https://antavo.atlassian.net/wiki/spaces/AUM/pages/812056598/Braze#Use-case----Welcome-to-the-loyalty-program!).